xwmx/nb/README.md

   verify        Verify that the index matches the folder contents.

 Description:
+  Manage the index for the current folder or the folder at <folder-path>, which can be passed as the final argument to any `index` subcommand.

-  Manage the index for the current folder.
-This subcommand is used internally by `nb` and using it manually will probably corrupt the index.
+  `index` is used internally by `nb` and using it manually will probably corrupt the index.
 If something goes wrong with an index, fix it with `nb index reconcile`.

   An index is a text file named '.index' in any folder within a notebook.
   .index contains a list of filenames and the line number of each filename